-Ι. Background 2
+Ι. Background 1

 Snorkeling Surveys

-11. Shorkening surveys 4

-III.
-Wetted Habitat Surveys 9
+Wetted Habitat Surveys

 IV.
-Fish distribution in relation to late summer wetted habitat conditions .
-22
+Fish distribution in relation to late summer wetted habitat conditions .21

-V. References 30
+V. References .30

 I. Background

 In 2004, the Russian River Coho Salmon Captive Broodstock Program (Broodstock Program) began releasing juvenile coho salmon into tributaries of the Russian River with the goal of reestablishing populations that were on the brink of extirpation from the watershed.
 University of California Cooperative Extension and California Sea Grant (UC) worked with local, state and federal biologists to design and implement a coho salmon monitoring program to track the survival and abundance of hatchery-released fish.
 Since the first Broodstock Program releases, UC has been closely monitoring smolt abundance, adult returns, survival, and spatial distribution of coho populations in four index release streams: Dutch Bill, Green Valley, Mill, and Willow Creeks.
 Data collected from this effort are provided to the Broodstock Program for use in adaptively managing future releases.